 - This delegate is authorized to both vote and speak at the AGM.

-- Each PAC/DPAC with voting rights (ie. has paid membership fees by December 31, 2024) may authorize only one Voting Delegate.
+- Each PAC/DPAC with voting rights (ie. has paid membership fees by December 31, 2025) may authorize up to two Voting Delegates to share the voting card.

 - Voting Delegates have speaking privileges and do not need a separate Proxy Speaker Form.